-Dracula's Blood Pudding ice cream from Salt & Straw
+Creepy Crawly Critters ice ceam from Salt & Straw

-Fabled Portland-based ice cream purveyor Salt & Straw — with two shops in Seattle — has unveiled some creepy flavors for the Halloween season.
-Salt & Straw is known for pushing the envelope in ice cream flavors, but this is seriously cutting-edge.
+Fabled Portland-based ice cream purveyor Salt & Straw — with two shops in Seattle — has brought back a popular (really??) themed flavor for Halloween season.
+Salt & Straw is known for pushing the envelope in ice cream flavors, but this one is downright hair-raising.

-Salt & Straw likes to keep its fans craving ice cream through its social media.
-Keep an eye on its Instagram for delicious-looking ice cream shots and announcements of special events and new flavors.
+Salt & Straw likes to keep its fans craving ice cream through social media.
+Keep an eye on its Instagram for delicious-looking ice cream shots and announcements of special events and seasonal offerings.

 If you go...

 Where: Find Salt & Straw Ballard at 5420 Ballard Ave.
 N.W., Seattle.
 Find Salt & Straw Capitol Hill at 714 E. Pike St., Seattle.
 Scoop shops are open, but you must wear a mask while inside the shop, and, sorry, no free samples right now.
 (You gotta commit.)

 When: The Ballard shop is open daily, noon–10 p.m.; the Capitol Hill shop is open daily noon–11 p.m.

 Cost: A single scoop is $5.50.
 A handmade waffle cone costs $1.25.
 Hand-packed pints are $12.50.